TEE-JAY12/BOOK-MANAGEMENT-SYSTEM/README.md

 ## To set up the application, please follow these guidelines:

-1. Clone the repository using the code provided.
+1. Clone the repository  at https://github.com/TEE-JAY12/BOOK-MANAGEMENT-SYSTEM.git
-2. Run the application.

-## Usage Guidelines

-1. To use the application, please follow these guidelines:

-2. Start by cloning the repository using the code below.

-3. Add your database configurations to the application.properties file.
-Run the application.
-It should run by default on port 8080.
+2. Run the application.It should run by default on port 8080.
+3. To access the H2 database use this link http://localhost:8080/h2-console/login .
+The Jdbc url is jdbc:h2:mem:bookstoreh2:mem:bookstore
+4. Test the application with the required body using Postman.

 # REST API